CyVerse-learning-materials/dnasubway_guide/step3.rst

      section of the Arabidopsis genome

   4. Open 'Web Apollo'.
 The "Blastn User" track should be loaded.
-You may move this track to a convienent position on the browser
+You may move this track to a convenient position on the browser

      |apollo_5|